 North lakes Children's Services have clear guidelines for child protection.
 North lakes Children services, has a designated child protection officer and clear guidelines, policies and procedures are available for all staff to follow should the need arise.
-All staff receive mandatory training on child protection as part of their professional development plans.
+All staff receives mandatory training on child protection as part of their professional development plans.

-If a child goes missing from Warwick House staff will immediately search the house and grounds thoroughly, if unsuccessful a search of the locality will be conducted, if this is also unsuccessful the Police will be contacted after 30 minutes, (unless the individual's risk assessment states that the police are to be informed immediately), and Missing person procedures will begin using the Philomena Protocol.
-We ensure the police have a full risk assessment including description and photograph of each individual in our care.
-Warwick House has built a good working relationship with the local police.
-We regularly invite the local Community Police Officer to visit the home, this is with the aim of maintaining good professional positive relationships with them, and for them to meet the children, so that in times of crisis for any of our children, where Police support is required, then they may be a familiar face for them.
+If a child goes missing from Morton Lea staff will immediately search the house and grounds thoroughly, if unsuccessful a search of the locality will be conducted, if this is also unsuccessful the Police will be contacted after 30 minutes, (unless the individuals risk assessment states that the police are to be informed immediately), and Missing person procedures will begin, we ensure the police have a full risk assessment including description and photograph of each individual in our care this is through the Philomena report.
+Morton Lea has built a good working relationship with the local police.
+We aim to regularly invite the local Community Police Officer to visit the house, this is with the aim of maintaining good professional positive relationships with them, and for them to meet the children, so that in times of crisis where Police support is required, there may be a familiar face for them.

-When the Child is then returned to Warwick House, the experience could have been very traumatic.
-The Child may have enjoyed running away, but equally might have been frightened and concerned about being lost or disorientated.
-The Child may have gone away because they were upset, angry, frightened, or sad or trying to get home to family.
-When the Child returns, it is important that all staff are available to support them, where appropriate, staff should allow/support the child to access medical treatment if required and make contact with a named person if they wish to.
-Following the Missing person's procedure, the Child will be de-briefed allowing their views to be acknowledged and listened to.
-The individual behaviour plan will give guidance on how the child is likely to react/respond and feel and what behaviours they may display in such a situation.
-Any unauthorised absences involving police intervention that have or are of significant concern are notified via Regulation 40, to Ofsted, Social Services and Parents/Guardians.
-Not all missing episodes are notified to Ofsted.
+When a child is then returned to Morton Lea, the experience could have been very traumatic.
+The child may have enjoyed running away, but equally might have been frightened and concerned about being lost or disorientated.
+The child may have gone away because they were upset, angry, frightened, or sad or trying to get home to family.
+When the child returns, it is important that all staff are available to support the child, where appropriate, staff should allow the child to access medical treatment if required and make contact with a named person if the wish to.
+Following the Missing person's procedure the child will be de-briefed allowing their views to be acknowledged and listened to, this will be completed by an Independent person as well as care staff also completing a de-brief with the child as an extra support measure.
+The individual behaviour plan will give guidance on how the child is likely to react and feel and what behaviours they may display in such a situation.
+Any unauthorised absences involving police intervention are notified, Social Services and Parents/Guardians, dependent on the risks, frequency or concerns a regulation 40 notification may/will be made to Ofsted.
+All police involvement is also recorded in the homes management checks and Ofsted annex A recording document.

-Warwick House takes bullying and any other form of discriminatory issues very seriously indeed and has internal procedures and policy guidance.
-We give careful consideration to the placing of children to ensure that Warwick House will be an appropriate placement for them, all the while considering the needs of the children already placed with us, to ensure that the nurturing and homely feel remains.
+Morton Lea takes bullying and any other form of discriminatory issues very seriously indeed and has internal procedures and policy guidance.
+We give careful consideration to the placing of children to ensure that Morton Lea will be an appropriate placement for them, all the while considering the needs of the children already placed with us, to ensure that the nurturing and homely feel remains.
 We recognise that changes are significant for all involved.
-We aim for the changes to have as little impact as possible both on the home and children and the child whom is being placed with us.
+We aim for the changes to have as little impact as possible both on the home and children whom is being placed with us.

-Children may have had previous involvement with the Youth Offending Team, details of any previous involvement will have been checked and deliberated prior to a placement being offered, to ensure that they are suitable for Warwick House.
-They will have to be low risk regarding their previous behaviour before they will pass the matching process to be admitted to Warwick House
+Children may have had previous involvement with the YOT team.
+Details of any previous involvement will have been checked and deliberated prior to a placement being offered, to ensure that they are suitable for Morton Lea.
+They will have to be low risk regarding their previous behaviour before they will qualify to be admitted to Morton Lea.

-Warwick House will not accept:
+Morton Lea will not accept: